 1. Lake Eola

 How could we start a post about Thornton Park and not start with Lake Eola.
 With the iconic fountain sitting right in the middle, Lake Eola is the symbol for the non tourism part that is Orlando.
 It is the epicenter for community activity.
 With a walking path that snakes the lake, you will always see people and pets walking (and running!) around or simply taking in the view.
+As per Grand Junction Accident Attorney driver fatigues is one of the leading causes of truck accidents in Dallas and nationwide.
+While there are strict guidelines that dictate the amount of time a driver can be behind the wheel in any given time period (known as Hours-of-Service rules), these rules are not always followed.

 Lake Eola is also a favorite spot for public classes like yoga in the park, and along the Central Street side of the lake, there are even a few resturants where visitors can sit outside and enjoy the sunshine and scenery.
 If you want an up close view of the iconic Linton E. Allen Memorial Fountain at Lake Eola, you can even rent a swan boat and paddle around the lake for a few hours.